eor/STARDUST/README.md

 make
 ```

-If you feel adventurous and change any of the setting in the header files or the want to play with different solvers (Makefile), make sure to recompile everything
+If you feel adventurous and want to change any of the setting in the header files or the want to play with different solvers (see, `Makefile`), make sure to recompile everything
 ```bash
 make clean && make
 ```